Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

     class ExtendedModel(BoringModel):
         ...

     model = ExtendedModel()

+    # BoringModel is a functional model.
+You might want to set methods to None to test your behaviour
+    # Example: model.training_step_end = None

     trainer = Trainer(
         default_root_dir=tmpdir, # will save everything within a tmpdir generated for this test ...